babymotte/wbrpc/README.md

-# Wörterbuch-RPC
+# Wörterbuch Service Registry
-An RPC framework built on top of Wörterbuch.
+A Service Discovery and RPC framework built on top of Wörterbuch.

 More details coming soon.